Error codes¶

 refer to the kickstart parameter, respectively referring to Git URLs and Git aliases.

-Interop category [Interop]¶
+Interop [Interop]¶

 All errors in this category are Interop__[ACTION TYPE]Unable